Klok Veenstra, is chapter seven from a Family Affair by Bernard Preston; meet the other villain of the piece.

 It distresses me that so many folk think, or are told, that painkillers for headaches is the only treatment, and that Chiropractic manipulation of the neck is positively dangerous.

-I have been a chiropractor for nearly 35 years now, and not had one serious incident after neck manipulation.
+I have been a DC for 40 years now, and not had one serious incident after neck manipulation.
 Yes, it can happen, to be sure...
 CHIROPRACTIC IATROGENIC ILLNESS ... aka Doctor-caused disease, but in comparison with taking pills month in and month out, the dangers of kidney and liver damage, it's a very safe procedure; why else are our insurance premiums so low?